 The Two-Speed Start-up feature helps to minimize the latency period from oscillator start-up to code execution by allowing the microcontroller to use the INTRC oscillator as a clock source until the primary clock source is available.
-It is enabled by setting the IESO configuration bit.
+It is enabled by setting the IESO Configuration bit.

-Two-Speed Start-up should be enabled only if the primary oscillator mode is LP, XT, HS or HSPLL (Crystal-based modes).
-Other sources do not require an OST start-up delay; for these, Two-Speed Start-up should be disabled.
+Two-Speed Start-up should be enabled only if the primary oscillator mode is LP, XT, HS or HSPLL (Crystalbased modes).
+Other sources do not require an Oscillator Start-up Timer delay; for these, Two-Speed Start-up should be disabled.